heskarioth/py-hostelworld/README.md

 * Upload package to pypi.org
 * create swagger endpoints
 * Store places id in mongodb file (currently saved in csv).
+* Replace requests with sessions and Retry objects.

 ## Status
 Project is: _in progress_